Samaki Walker

-Samaki Ijuma Walker (born February 25, 1976) is an American former professional basketball power forward and center.
+Samaki Ijuma Walker (born February 25, 1976) is a former American professional basketball power forward and center.
 Walker played college basketball for the Louisville Cardinals and was selected in the 1996 NBA draft by the Dallas Mavericks, where he played until 1999.
 Walker continued to play for the NBA with the San Antonio Spurs (1999–2001), Los Angeles Lakers (2001–2003), Miami Heat (2003–2004), Washington Wizards (2004–2005), and Indiana Pacers (2005–2006).
 Afterwards, Walker played in various international and minor leagues.

 Early life

 Walker was born in Columbus, Ohio, the youngest of seven children.
 He attended Eastmoor High School and Whitehall-Yearling High School.

 Basketball career

 Early years

 Denny Crum recruited Walker to attend the University of Louisville, where he enjoyed two successful seasons playing for the Cardinals.
 He recorded the first triple double in school history, with 14 points, 10 boards and 11 blocks in a win over their rival the Kentucky Wildcats.
 His 11 blocks and the team's 17 blocks in the game were both school records as well.
 Walker decided to forgo his final two years of eligibility and enter the 1996 NBA draft.
 Selected ninth overall by the Dallas Mavericks, Walker drew widespread attention on draft day for wearing an all-white suit with a matching fedora.

 A 6' 9" power forward, Walker became the youngest Maverick to appear in a game.
 That season, new coach Don Nelson began drastically changing the makeup of the team, and Walker was actually the longest-tenured Maverick while still a rookie.
 He posted career highs in points and rebounds with 8.9 points and 7.4 rebounds a game during the 1997–98 season for the Mavericks.

 In the summer of 1999, Walker signed a two-year contract with the defending champion San Antonio Spurs.
 He opted for a smaller deal to play in San Antonio rather than re-sign with Dallas, as he wanted to play under the tutelage of David Robinson and Tim Duncan.
 He played two years with the team as a reserve.